 For more information or to inquire about treatment

-OCD Associates is a practice that specializes in the use of ERP to treat OCD.
-Every therapist at OCD Associates is intensively trained in ERP, and participates in ongoing training and case consultation.
+OCD Associates is a practice that specializes in the integration of Rumination-Focused ERP and psychoanalytic treatment for OCD.
+Every therapist at OCD Associates has training and experience in both of these approaches, and participates in ongoing training and case consultation.

 ERP stands for exposure with response prevention.
 Historically, researchers thought that ERP worked through desensitization.
 Therefore, it was believed that treatment had to make a patient feel anxious.